Banza0010/todolist_test/test/bug_report.md

 ## **Empty update text sets list items to an empty value**

 ## Description
-When users click the update button without having entered any text in the updste value textbox, the list item gets cleared and set to an empty value
+When users click the update button without having entered any text in the update value textbox, the list item gets cleared and set to an empty value

 ## Proof showing bug/issue
 [screen recording of the actual issue being replicated] or [screenshots ]

 ## Expected behvaior

-- If a user clicks the update button without having entered an update value, the item being updated should not update.
+- If a user clicks the update button without having entered an update value, the item being updated should not be changed.

 ## Current behavior